 Common Septic Tank Issues

 In a typical septic system, there is a chamber wherein wastewater enters through.
 Right in the reservoir, the solid sludge settles at the bottom, and the scum floats to the top.
 Water passes through the chamber with the scum in it to another chamber where solid waste further ends at the bottom.
 And finally, the excess water moves out to the drain field.
-The waste is decomposed anaerobically all through the process.
-A functioning septic tank will function efficiently, and on the flip side, a septic tank which is not properly maintained will not perform well.
+The waste is decomposed anaerobically throughout the process.
+A functioning septic tank will function efficiently, and on the flip side, a septic tank that is not properly maintained will not perform well.
 As such, the septic tank should be pumped every three years to prevent it from getting full and overflowing.

 Common issues associated with septic tank includes: